 KINK3D Behind the Scenes: Color

 For those of you new to the blog, I’m Paul and I’m in charge of operations here at KINK3D.
-Periodically I like to let our fans have a peek behind the curtain here at HQ and learn a bit about all the work going on behind the scenes.
-There’s a lot I’m planning to share in the coming months, but today I want to talk about color.
+Periodically I like to let our fans have a peek behind the curtain and learn a bit about all the work going on here at our HQ.
+There’s a lot I’m planning to share in the coming months, but for today I want to talk about color.

 By: Paul

-We’ve recently announced that our Aqua Blue is headed into retirement.
-Aqua Blue has been fun, and we've loved having the color dynamism in our product range.
-However, it’s had its time in the sun and like all good things, that time has come to its end.
+We’ve recently announced that our Aqua Blue colorway is headed into retirement.
+Aqua Blue has been fun, and we've loved having the color dynamism in our product range, but it’s had its time in the sun.

 We are very aware that color products are something our fans want.
-From the very beginning, we’ve had requests for every color you can think of.
-Whether to match puppy gear, highlight a mood, or flag a favorite kink, people have been asking for more.
-And the reality is, it’s been something we’ve worked on, a lot.
-It’s been a huge focus for years.
-But there’s no way for people to know how much work we have put in.
-And this is especially true for people who are disappointed we don’t have more colors.
+From the beginning, we’ve had requests for every color you can think of.
+Whether to match some puppy gear, highlight a mood, or flag a favorite kink, people have been asking for more.
+It’s been a major focus of our manufacturing R&D for years.
+We haven't talked publicly about it much, and we know some people are disappointed that Cobra and Viper don't already come in more color options.
 So let’s talk about the story behind color.

 How We Got Here